danieltkach/danieltkach/README.md

 ![image](https://user-images.githubusercontent.com/70539591/114879282-6dc3a580-9dd7-11eb-9cc1-b719f61c7733.png)

-### Hi there 👋 Welcome to my portfolio.
+### Hi there 👋 Welcome to my github.
 Here are my most important projects:

 <!--
 **danieltkach/danieltkach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.